ljpernic/HQ3.1/src/pages/poetry/2020-05-02-Poem-Two/index.md

 ---
-title: My Uncle Called Action Because He is a Director
+title: This is the Title of Poem Two, Issue Two
 author: Cheesy Fries Dan
 issue: Issue Two, Fall 2020
 description: Let's cut but not ourselves.
 I'll keep that in mind but what do I do if my mind is empty of everything but a fluffy cloud made of asbestos?
 Do I hide behind a cactus, pointy and twisty and green?
 Or do I hide behind a crooked C or D or B or E?
 Let's cut but not ourselves.
 I'll keep that in mind but what do I do if my mind is empty of everything but a fluffy cloud made of asbestos?
 Do I hide behind a cactus, pointy and twisty and green?
 Or do I hide behind a crooked C or D or B or E? <p>Let's cut but not ourselves.
 I'll keep that in mind but what do I do if my mind is empty of everything but a fluffy cloud made of asbestos?
 Do I hide behind a cactus, pointy and twisty and green?
 Or do I hide behind a crooked C or D or B or E? <a href="https://www.havenquarterly.com/My-Uncle-Called/">[<i>>>continue>></i>]</a></p>